Are you interested in the best historical fiction authors of all time? There are plenty of amazing historical novel examples from which to choose.

 He was born in 1949 in Wales, located in the United Kingdom.
 He was not allowed to watch television as a child, so he started reading.
 When he was 10 years old, his family moved to London.
 He attended University College London, studying philosophy.
 He initially had a job as a reporter for the evening news before he left journalism and became a writer.

 Some of his most popular works include Eye of the Needle, The Key To Rebecca, World Without End, and Whiteout.
-You can pick up a copy of Eye of the Needle for yourself from Amazon.
+For more, check out our guide to the best Ken Follett books.

 Geraldine Brooks is from Sydney, Australia.
 She has worked as a journalist and as a writer during the course of her career, focusing on historical fiction.
 Her father was a singer in an American big band who met her mother while he was on tour in Adelaide and got stuck.
 Geraldine attended the University of Sydney, getting a job as a reporter following graduation.
 She work for the Sydney Morning Herald for a while before moving to the United States to earn a Master’s Degree from Columbia University.